Pip (Great Expectations): Characterization

 Pip has no recollection of either of his parents; he is more than twenty years younger than his sister.
-Five brothers died in infancy between them: Alexander, Bartholomew, Abraham, Tobias and Roger.
-He is known to himself and to the world as Pip, because his "infant tongue could make of both names nothing longer or more explicit than Pip".
+Five brothers died in infancy between them: Alexander, Bartholomew, Abraham, Tobias, and Roger.
+He is known to himself and the world as Pip because his "infant tongue could make of both names nothing longer or more explicit than Pip".
 The opening scene of the novel shows Pip in a graveyard paying his respects to the graves of his parents and brothers.
 He says he is small for his age when he encounters the convicts at age seven, but when he is apprenticed to Joe, he is taller and becomes very strong to master the work of a blacksmith.

 Pip is destined for, and wants, a career as a blacksmith like his brother-in-law, until an unexpected chain of events thrusts him into a different social class.
-Pip goes through many changes in his personality as he is influenced by various characters.
+Pip goes through many changes in his personality as various characters influence him.
 As the novel begins, he is an innocent young boy who does not mind his low rank in society.
 At around the age of eight, he meets a beautiful but proud girl named Estella who is of the upper class.
 Pip falls in love with her and becomes very ashamed of his humble background and his coarse-seeming relatives.
 When he is old enough he is bound apprentice to Joe.
 But he longs to be a gentleman, in a social class inaccessible to a village blacksmith.
-He suffers guilt for his ungrateful feelings toward Joe, who is a kind friend to him throughout his life.
+He suffers guilt for his ungrateful feelings toward Joe, who has been a kind friend to him throughout his life.

 When, four years into his apprenticeship, a mysterious benefactor enables him to escape the working class, Pip moves to London as a teenager to become a gentleman.
 In his youth, he believes that his patron is Estella's guardian Miss Havisham, who wants to make him a suitable contender for her ward's hand.
 Once he moves to London, though his benefactor is not named, Pip persists in believing that Miss Havisham means him to marry Estella.
 He is not wise in spending the money he gets before he comes of age at 21, running up debts.
-His legal guardian is Mr Jaggers, a lawyer, who points out the difficulties Pip creates, but leaves it to Pip to guide his own life.
+His legal guardian is Mr Jaggers, a lawyer, who points out the difficulties Pip creates but leaves it to Pip to guide his own life.
 He does not entirely lose his good character, which is expressed mainly in his relationship with his friend Herbert Pocket.